-In recent years, America has been facing something we could call a loneliness pandemic.
+In recent years, America has been facing something we could call an epidemic of loneliness.
 When mixed with the COVID-19 pandemic, it produced some staggering stats about relationships between people, the effect of loneliness on their health and the society in general.

-Here, we will look into those statistics to try and prevent or at least understand the creeping loneliness that could catch up with us in 2021.
+Here, we will look into those statistics to try and prevent or at least understand the creeping coronavirus isolation and loneliness that could catch up with us in 2021.

 A survey on the loneliness epidemic in 2019 examined the lives of over 20,000 adults over the age of 18 in the United States and found that one in four Americans (27%) feel misunderstood.
 Also, two in five Americans (43%) feel like their relationships lack meaning and are isolated from other people.

-2. A mere 53% of Americans claim that they have meaningful real-life interactions with people.
+2. 53% of Americans claim that they have meaningful real-life interactions with people.

-Furthermore, the same loneliness statistics from 2019 reveal that only half of the American adult population spends quality time with friends and family and has extended, meaningful conversations with loved ones or other people.
+Furthermore, the same statistics on loneliness reveal that only half of the American adult population spends quality time with friends and family and has extended, meaningful conversations with loved ones or other people.
 The stats also show that Americans who live with other people are less likely to be at risk of feeling lonely.

 3. 48.3 is the “loneliness score” of Americans between the ages of 18–22.